 Does Abu Dhabi get fog?

 Yes!
 The most common atmospheric condition you will encounter after dust is fog.
 This can cause havoc, particularly in the winter months with the major airports.
-There’s no way of predicting it in advance, but one of those things you might need to factor into your travel plans if it occurs during your visit.
+There’s no way of predicting it in advance, but it’s one of those things you might need to factor into your travel plans if it occurs during your visit.

 Normally it burns off by late morning, but it can make overnight and early morning driving hazardous (more so than usual!) and delay planes.

-Religion & Religious holidays in Abu Dhabi
+Religion & Religious Holidays in Abu Dhabi

 Note: The weekend in Abu Dhabi is now 2.5 days, running from Friday afternoon and through Saturday and Sunday for Government entities, schools and many private businesses.
 These days are much busier than during the week Monday through Thursday.